 One of the prime features of Power BI is information dashboards which can be personalized to meet an organization’s exact needs.
 BI reports can be easily embedded into dashboards for enhanced user experience.
 You can effortlessly create in-depth and interactive visual analysis to create powerful data storytelling and lead your business users to do data discovery.
 You can choose from both in-built visuals or community-created custom visualizations.
 With perfect data visualization tools, you can efficiently perform drill-downs and drill-ups.

-As far as data modelling is concerned, Power BI has a query editor, an integrated ETL tool which helps you to shape data from multiple data sources to create robust data models.
-It has a powerful Data engine which is well suited for complex enterprise use cases.
+As far as data modelling is concerned, Power BI has a query editor, an integrated ETL tool that helps you to shape data from multiple data sources to create robust data models.
+It has a powerful Data engine that is well-suited for complex enterprise use cases.
 Power BI is also integrated with Python and R language for advanced analytics, visualization, and data mining.